xinhaoyuan/layout-machi/README.md

 6. `Enter`/`.`: close all open regions.
 When all regions are closed, press `Enter` will save the layout and exit the editor.
 7. `Backspace`: undo the last command.
 8. `Escape`: exit the editor without saving the layout.

-## Other functions

-`layout-machi.editor.cycle_region(c)` will fit a floating client into the closest region, then cycle through all regions.

 ## Demos: